arslan-yam/sympy_presentation/README.md

 # sympy_presentation

-Presentation about SymPy for advanced python course in hse fcs
+Presentation about SymPy for advanced python course in HSE FCS